 - Invest in organisational culture – the right culture is like a vaccine against problems.
 It’s like the immune system.
 Talk honestly to see potential issues as quickly as possible, build a culture which will help your employees to see the reality as it is, cooperate for creating and delivering the value and promote being responsible for your own actions.

-If you would like to have a chat about your business, discuss how to transform it to prepare for the Black Swan just drop me an email.
+If you would like to have a chat about your business, discuss how to transform it to prepare for the Black Swan you can use free COVID-19 Brainstorm session.